 VOM equips Afghan Christians by providing Bibles, TV and radio broadcasts, discipleship training, front-line worker support and other forms of practical and spiritual assistance, with a special focus on outreach to persecuted women and widows of martyrs.
 Give to VOM’s Global Ministry

-- Pray for the protection and provision of local believers and their families.
+- Pray for the peace, protection and provision of believers and their families.

-- Pray for believers who gather in house fellowships for prayer, encouragement and worship.
+- Pray for believers who gather in small groups for prayer, encouragement, training and worship.